eh7/wallet-platform/plan/ProposalDocument.md

-iIntroduction to the Modual Cytpo Wallet Platform
+# The Modual Cytpo Wallet Platform

 The Crytop Wallt Platform is an eco-system that is made up of several functional parts and protocols that will allow users to manange and interact with their crypto assests, through a web interface or a dedicated smart phone application in a user friendly way.
 Both the web interface and the app will use a shared code base and api to the wallet platform functionality.